- Ask your insurer for specifics about your coverage away from home.

 If you’re traveling outside your home state, your health plan may or may not have in-network providers in your destination state.
-Employer-sponsored plans (especially those offered by large employers) often have nationwide networks, but individual market plans (the kind you buy on your own, either through the exchange or directly from an insurer) almost invariably now have localized networks that do not include nationwide in-network coverage.
+Employer-sponsored plans (especially those offered by large employers) often have nationwide networks, but individual market plans (the kind you buy on your own, either through the exchange or directly from an insurer) typically have localized networks that do not include nationwide in-network coverage.

 So your access to in-network coverage outside your home state depends in large part on where you get your health insurance.

 Assuming that you do not have in-network coverage when you’re in another state, there are a few things to keep in mind:

 - Your plan should cover you for emergency care, and should pay a reasonable amount towards the cost of such care.
 All non-grandfathered health plans are required to limit your cost-sharing (deductible, copays, coinsurance) to the plan’s in-network amounts, even if the emergency room care is out-of-network.
 And federal rules took effect in 2022 that protect consumers from surprise balance billing in emergency situations.
 That means the out-of-network providers who treat you in the emergency room cannot send you a bill for the portion of their charges that’s above the amount your health plan considers reasonable.

 - There is no standard definition of what constitutes an emergency.
 Insurers can and do dispute the emergency nature of medical care, even if it’s provided in an emergency room.
 If the out-of-network care is not considered an emergency and your health plan doesn’t cover out-of-network care (HMOs and EPOs generally never cover non-emergency out-of-network care), you can expect to have to pay the full cost yourself.
 But you also have the opportunity to appeal an adverse decision that your health insurer makes, so don’t give up just because the initial determination from your insurer is that the situation wasn’t an emergency.